What You Need to Know About Solar Sales Representative or Assessor

 - Solar Manufacturer’s Representative

 - Sales Specialist

 - Energy Consultant

-There were about 343,600 jobs for Solar Sales Representative or Assessor in 2016 (in the United States).
+In 2016, there was an estimated number of 343,600 jobs in the United States for Solar Sales Representative or Assessor.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Solar Sales Representative or Assessor by 2026.
 Due to new job openings and attrition, there will be an average of 37,000 job openings in this field each year.

 The states with the most job growth for Solar Sales Representative or Assessor are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.